VEWOXIC/MEME-Indexer/README.md

 ## Future plan

 I am still a full-time PhD student, the maintainance may not be in time.
+I finish this app in 1 week with the help of ChatGPT.

 - [ ] Batchity the index building process.
 - [ ] Make it look better.